Violent mosque raid by Israeli police draws international condemnation

 Since Ramadan began on 22 March, scores of Muslim worshippers have repeatedly tried to stay overnight in the mosque, a practice typically permitted only during the last 10 days of the holiday.
 Israeli police have entered nightly to evict the worshippers.

-Netanyahu says he is committed to preserving the longstanding shared arrangement at the compound but he described the worshippers who locked themselves in the mosque as “extremists” who prevented Muslims from entering the mosque peacefully.
+Mr Netanyahu says he is committed to preserving the shared arrangement at the compound, but he described the worshippers who locked themselves in the mosque as “extremists” who had prevented Muslims from entering the mosque peacefully.

-Jews are permitted to visit the compound, but not pray there, under longstanding agreements.
+Jews are permitted to visit the compound, but not to pray there, under the long-standing agreement.
 But such visits, which have grown in numbers in recent years, have often raised tensions, particularly because some Jews are often seen quietly praying.